Princeton Art Museum

 One of the most striking features of the Princeton University Art Museum is the extraordinary breadth of its permanent collection.
 With more than 117,000 objects spanning virtually every major culture and artistic tradition over five millennia, the museum is genuinely global in scope.
 Here is a closer look at some highlights.

 Ancient and Classical Art.
-The museum’s old collections are led by the amazing Antioch mosaics, a set of Roman floor and wall mosaics found in Antioch-on-the-Orontes (now in Turkey) during joint digs in which Princeton was a key player.
-These mosaics are almost unmatched in the United States and are now front and center in the galleries and public areas of the new building, with some built into the floor so visitors can walk right over them.
+The museum’s old collections feature Antioch mosaics—Roman floor and wall mosaics found in Antioch-on-the-Orontes (now in Turkey) during joint digs, with Princeton playing a key role.
+These mosaics are nearly unmatched in the U.S. and are displayed prominently in the new building, with some embedded in the floor for visitors to walk over.

-European Masters.
-Art fans will find a surprisingly strong list of European big-name artworks.
-The collection includes pieces by Rodin, Manet, Monet, Degas, and Kandinsky, along with rare holdings of Italian sketches from the early Renaissance to the early Modern days, with works by Carpaccio, Modigliani, Guercino, and both Tiepolos.
-The Putnam Collection adds 22 works by famous artists of the 20th and 21st centuries.
+European Masters features a strong collection of European artworks.
+It includes pieces by Rodin, Manet, Monet, Degas, and Kandinsky.
+There are rare Italian sketches from the early Renaissance to early Modern times, with works by Carpaccio, Modigliani, Guercino, and both Tiepolos.
+The Putnam Collection adds 22 works by 20th and 21st-century artists.

-The museum’s American art collection is very special, with the Princeton Portraits as a highlight.
-This includes over 600 paintings and sculptures of important people in the university’s history.
-The main piece is Charles Willson Peale’s large painting of George Washington at the Battle of Princeton (1783–84).
-Its frame has a special story: it once held a portrait of King George II, which was destroyed by a cannonball during the Battle of Princeton.
+The museum’s American art collection is special, with the Princeton Portraits as a highlight.
+It includes over 600 paintings and sculptures of important university figures.
+The main piece is Charles Willson Peale’s large portrait of George Washington at the Battle of Princeton (1783–84).
+Its frame has a unique story: it once held a portrait of King George II, which was destroyed by a cannonball during the battle.

 Asian and Global Collections.
 The museum is particularly strong in Chinese antiquities, Pre-Columbian objects from Central and South America, and South Asian artifacts.
 The African art collection is designed to reveal the continent’s immense diversity of artistic expression, and the collection’s global scope reflects the museum’s commitment to presenting art as a truly international human endeavor.